POLITICAL THEATRE - 2021/2

 Module code: TDL3010

 Students will be expected to demonstrate their understanding of how politics shapes and influences theatre, performance and dramatic texts.
-Areas of study may include agit-prop, LGBTQ, and feminist theatre, Littlewood and Theatre Workshop, Brecht, the ‘American Dream’.
+Areas of study may include agit-prop, Ensemble, global, LGBTQ, and feminist theatres.

 Guildford School of Acting